Online (Video) therapy works around you.

 Most importantly, in your first session, you will start to make a connection with your therapist.
 You should feel safe, accepted, respected and reasonably comfortable.

-By the end of the first session your therapist should be able to give you an idea about a potential treatment plan, outlining the sorts of interventions that will likely be used in your therapy.
+By the end of the first session your online therapist should be able to give you an idea about a potential treatment plan, outlining the sorts of interventions that will likely be used in your therapy.
 The first session is also an opportunity for you to see whether this particular type of treatment is right for you.

 After the assessment session, treatment can start.